roby-boy/Beta/README.md

 Beehive is building two crowdfunding platforms, an initial beta platform and a more advanced follow-up platform.
 The beta platform will showcase how next generation data-driven humanitarian crowdfunding platforms can effectively work and serve the humanitarian community in vital, new and innovative ways.

-Construction of the beta platform will be tasked through the Beta repository
+Construction of the beta platform will be speced and tasked through the Beta repository using milestones and issues.
+To get involved, review the design overview and wishlist, join the project GitHub team and Beta Slack channel.

 **Repository Contents:**